Investor Summary

 |---|---|---|

-The fund seeks to exploit market inefficiencies in municipal bonds using a proprietary income, price and volatility framework while maintaining a barbell-oriented structure that emphasizes short and long maturities while avoiding the richer intermediate segment of the curve.
+The fund seeks to exploit market inefficiencies using a proprietary income, price and volatility framework while maintaining disciplined positioning through barbell structure and selective credit exposure in a rate-volatile environment.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |